 These are just a few snippets from the a-meow-zing chat we had with Stacy Justino from Wistia.
 Watch the entire video and get to know how industry-leading customer service is done.

-Do you have any questions you’d like to ask from Stacy?
+Do you have any questions you’d like to ask Stacy?
 Join the discussion in our CX quality community Quality Tribe.